Louis-MG/META-DIFF/README.md

 snakemake --cores X --use-conda
 ```

+You can test the pipeline using the minimal example provided in the `test` folder.

 # Coming next

 - addition of a quarto report with all the numbers and figures